Data Privacy Statement

 LinkedIn Social Plugins

 Instagram Social Plugins

-Additionally, Plugins of the social network Instagram, operated by Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland, a subsidiary of Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA, are integrated into this site.
+Additionally, Plugins of the social network Instagram, operated by Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland, a subsidiary of Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (hereinafter referred to as “Instagram”) are integrated into our Websites.
 For information about the purpose and scope of the data collection and the further processing and use of the data by Instagram, as well as your rights in this regard and configuration options to protect your privacy, refer to the Instagram data policy: https://help.instagram.com/519522125107875.

 You have the following rights:

 - the right to request confirmation of whether personal data relating to you is being processed and details of this data and any additional information and a copy of the data (Art.
 15 GDPR);